kanaria69/Mainecoco/README.md

-## Why is it so windy inside an arena?
-All those fans.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.